ceramicnetwork/docs/docs/protocol/accounts/object-capabilities.md

 ---

-CACAO enables the ability for one account to authorize another account to construct signatures over limited data on their behalf, or in this case write to a Ceramic Stream.
+CACAO enables the ability for one account to authorize another account to construct signatures over limited data on their behalf, or in this case write to a Ceramic stream.

 ### Using blockchain accounts

-When combined with ["Sign-in with X”](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-122.md), CACAO unlocks the ability for blockchain accounts to authorize Ceramic accounts (DIDs) to sign data on their behalf.
+When combined with ["Sign-in with X"](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-122.md), CACAO unlocks the ability for blockchain accounts to authorize Ceramic accounts (DIDs) to sign data on their behalf.

 This frequently used pattern in Ceramic greatly increases the the usability of user-owned data and public-key cryptography.
 Thanks to the adoption of blockchain based systems, many users now have the ability to easily sign data in web-based environments using their wallet and blockchain account.

 ### Authorizing sessions

 Data-centric systems like Ceramic often have more frequent writes than a blockchain system, so it can be impractical to sign every Ceramic stream event in a blockchain wallet.
-Instead with the use of CACAO and "Sign-in with X” many writes can be made by way of a temporary key and DID authorized with a CACAO.
+Instead with the use of CACAO and "Sign-in with X" many writes can be made by way of a temporary key and DID authorized with a CACAO.
 Allowing a user to only sign once with a blockchain based account and wallet, then continue to sign many payloads for an authorized amount of time (session).

-> 📙 In the future, we expect the ability to model the permissions and authorizations for more complex environments and structures including full organizations.
+> In the future, we expect the ability to model the permissions and authorizations for more complex environments and structures including full organizations.

 ## Specification